folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 Audio alerts can be turned on to signal to library staff when a checkout succeeds or fails.
 This setting is turned off by default.

-To enable audio alerts, select **Yes** from the drop-down list.
+Select **Enable audio alerts** to enable audio alerts.
 Select your desired audio-alerts theme from the drop-down.

 ### Perform wildcard lookup of items by barcode in circulation apps (Check in, Check out)